We’ll always and forever love Mexican food because one bite speaks volumes.

 Oh, and know that al pastor is major a nighttime taco since the trompo turns and cooks for hours before it’s ready (also because it’s a phenomenal cap to a night out on the town)!

 Finally, in some parts of Mexico, like where we travel in Northern Baja California, there is adobada.
-While some claim this is merely the norteño name for al pastor tacos, others argue that the marinade can differ and that these tacos are usually grilled and not on a trompo.
+While some claim this is merely the norteño name for al pastor tacos, others argue that the marinade of an adobada recipe can differ and that the meat is usually grilled and not cooked on a trompo.

 Typically found in Michoacán, Mexico City, Guanajuato, Hidalgo, and Querétaro